ilyasilkin27/applyMate/README.md

 # ApplyMate

 **ApplyMate** is a web application that makes the job application process faster and easier.
-Now you can:

 - Log in using your hh.ru credentials.
-- View all your resumes and the jobs that suit you.
+- View all your resumes and the jobs.
 - Apply to all job openings with one click.
-- Search for jobs by keywords to find the best matches.
+- Search for jobs by keywords.

 **Limit:** 200 applications per day.